actor-framework/evolution/proposals/0002-config-structuring-improvements.md

 solution, since it allows including key/value definitions from a file multiple times.

+### Additional State in `actor_system_config`

+The system config should keep a `map<string, map<string, config_value>>` for storing all parameters.
+This map is pre-filled with the hard-coded defaults of CAF on startup and updated from the INI and CLI parsers.
+This map should be readable by users.

+Further, the config class should provide functions for conveniently looking up a value.
+For example: `cfg.value("global", "foobar")` could give quick access to individual parameters.

 ## Impact on Existing Code

 1. The `config_value` type becomes more complex.
 2. INI and CLI parsers need to be updated and improved.
+3. The class `actor_system_config` gets more state and convenience functions

 ## Alternatives